 Will temperatures be checked before coming into school buildings?

-We ask that students and staff do daily temperature checks at home before coming to school, and that you complete a screening questionnaire daily before entering the school building.
-If a student or staff member exhibits any COVID-19 symptoms or has a temperature of 100F or greater, they must stay home from school.
-In the event that temperature screening has not been completed before entering, the student/staff member will be given a non-contact temperature check at the school entrance.
+We ask that students and staff do daily temperature checks at home before coming to school and that you complete a screening questionnaire daily before entering the school building.
+In addition, each student who attends in-person will have a non-contact temperature check before boarding the bus or upon arrival at school.
+If a student or staff member exhibits any COVID-19 symptoms or has a temperature of 100F or greater, they must stay home from work and/or will not be permitted to attend school.

 Will there be additional opportunities for staff and students to wash hands and sanitize?

-All schools will be outfitted with additional sanitation stations with a variety of supplies to encourage proper cleaning practices.
-Frequent hand washing breaks will be given throughout the day and at specific times, such as before and after meals, to ensure that everyone is contributing to a healthy environment.
+All schools will be outfitted with additional hand sanitizing stations to encourage proper hand hygiene practices.
+Frequent hand washing breaks will also be given throughout the day and at specific times, such as before and after meals, to ensure that everyone is contributing to a healthy environment.

 How will schools be cleaned and disinfected?

 We have increased daily cleaning and disinfecting intervals to ensure that we maintain a safe environment for our staff, students and visitors.
 Our custodial staff will follow the guidance of the Centers for Disease Control to implement effective disinfection procedures that will help limit the spread of COVID-19.
-Occupied areas of the school buildings will be cleaned daily and disinfected periodically throughout the day as needed.
-High-touch areas will be cleaned and disinfected more frequently.
-Staff will be instructed to clean shared, frequently used high-touch items before and after use.
+Occupied areas of the school buildings will be cleaned after each learning session and disinfected as required.
+High-touch surfaces such as faucets, bathroom fixtures, and door handles will be cleaned continuously throughout the day and disinfected each evening.
+Sharing of supplies and materials will be restricted, and staff will be instructed to clean any shared items before and after use.
 Buses used to transport students must be cleaned/disinfected daily.
 High contact spots must be wiped down between am/pm runs.